Ho-lab-jaist/SimTacLS/README.md

 # SimTacLS: Toward a Platform for Simulation and Learning of Vision-based Tactile Sensing at Large Scale
-Open-source simulation tool and sim2real method for Large-scale Tactile Sensing Devices, based on SOFA-GAZEBO-GAN pipeline.
+Open-source simulation tool and sim2real method for large-scale vision-based tactile (ViTac) sensing devices, based on SOFA-GAZEBO-GAN pipeline.
 The overview of the proposed method could be seen below.

 ![Overview](https://github.com/Ho-lab-jaist/TacLink-Sim2Real/blob/main/figures/Fig_simtacls_overview.png)